marcodb26/TabMania/README-DEV.md

 * Call `tmStorage()` to get a full view of all chrome.storage variables currently set

+* Call `popupDockerBg.showState()` in the background page console to find state of popup

 * Why should I not just use `chrome://inspect/#pages` to make sense of my tabs?
   * Chrome inspect pages is a DevTool, and shows info for developers, so for each page you'll also see iFrames or other embedded things